futureomics/GEO-expression-data-set-using-Geo-query-package/README.md

-# GEO enexpression data set using Geo query package
+# GEO expression data set using Geo query package
 To access GEO expression data set using Geo query package in R